 Ravioli are a great classics of the tradition of homemade pasta, probably the oldest Italian stuffed pasta and for sure the most known in the world.

-Making homemade fresh Ravioli is one of those rituals that takes me back to the past when I was a little child, and with my mother and grandmother, we prepared it together on Sunday morning or on holidays.
+Making homemade fresh Ravioli is one of those rituals that takes me back to the past when I was a little child.
+At that time, with my mother and grandmother, we use to prepare it together on Sunday morning or on holidays.

 Helpful tools to make Ravioli pasta at home

-I don’t want to hide from you that to make fresh pasta to prepare ravioli, you need a good dose of patience and work. by the way, there are many helpful tools that can make it easier to make a perfect pasta!
+I don’t want to hide from you that to make fresh pasta to prepare ravioli, you need a good dose of patience and work.
+By the way, there are many helpful tools that can make it easier to make perfect ravioli!

-- when preparation time is short, it can be useful to use a Kneading Machine like this. the dough will be ready in a few minutes and will be smooth and without lumps.
+Above all, it can be useful to use a Kneading Machine.
+The dough will be ready in a few minutes and will be smooth and without lumps.

-- ever since I remember, my family has always used the Imperia Pasta Maker to “roll the pasta”, the traditional pasta roller that lets you make the freshest pasta you’ve ever tasted right at home.
+Then, ever since I remember, my family has always used the manual Pasta Machine to “roll the pasta”, the traditional pasta roller that lets you make the freshest pasta you’ve ever tasted right at home.